anjanaram1/GenomicConsensus/doc/QuiverFAQ.rst

 more accurate consensus calls.

-Quiver does not use the alignment provided by the mapper (BLASR, typically), except for determining how to group reads together at the gross level.
-It implicitly performs its own realignment, so it is highly sensitive to all variant types, including indels---for example it resolves the example above with ease.
+Quiver does not use the alignment provided by the mapper (BLASR, typically), except for determining how to group reads together at a macro level.
+It implicitly performs its own realignment, so it is highly sensitive to all variant types, including indels---for example, it resolves the example above with ease.

 The name **Quiver** reflects a consensus-calling algorithm that is